Helping Clients Navigate Through Indiana Probate Laws

 When a loved one dies, their estate may need to enter probate.
 This is especially true if they did not have a trust or will before their death.
 As a beneficiary, it is critical that you understand the probate process and everything it entails.
 There are specific Indiana probate laws that may affect the estate.
 Fortunately, an experienced Indiana Estate Planning attorney can help you through this difficult time and the probate process.

 Going through probate in Indiana is not a guarantee.
 An estate worth less than $50,000 does not need to go through probate.
-Likewise, if your loved one planned ahead and had a living revocable trust in place, all the assets Will transfer to named beneficiaries without the need to go through lengthy probate.
+Likewise, if your loved one planned ahead and had a living revocable trust in place, all the assets will transfer to named beneficiaries without the need to go through lengthy probate.
+Indiana probate laws can be confusing, that's why we recommend working with a

 Estate Process Without A Trust Or Will In Place